-Are you planning a move to Maine?
+Are you planning a move to Maine, or have you just arrived from another state?
 Maine is one of the best states in the nation to raise a family.
 Our homeschool community is strong and vibrant, too!
 We're looking forward to meeting you once you arrive.
 In the meantime, we know you have lots of questions.

 What's the homeschool climate like in Maine?

 For a couple decades now, homeschooling in Maine has been pretty simple.
 We’ve had a good relationship with the state government and with the Department of Education.
 In 2019, however, things started to get a little dicey!
 HSLDA and HOME have been diligent to protect our rights and our laws, but there is still a bit of instability to work through.
 The homeschool laws have not changed, but the current administration isn’t content with the laws.
 We are now in a vigilant watch.
 We highly recommend joining HSLDA if you are not already a member.